-In early October, little Cleo was seen meowing for food and love in the cul de sacs near Gate 4.
+Our little Cleo was found in the Village, meowing for food and love in the cul de sacs near Gate 4.
 The Cat Club took her in and looked for her owner -- she was way too friendly to be feral.
 Despite the search, no one has come forward to claim her.
 So now we're looking for a forever home Cleo can call her own.

 To meet sweet little Cleo, contact Dolores DeMayo at firstname.lastname@example.org or 714-488-4592.
 You'll be very glad you did!

 Frida is a delightful 5-year-old cat, with gleaming short black hair and a little white star beneath her neck.
 She looks at you with large yellow-green eyes.